mongodb/docs-realm/docs-release-notes.md

 ## Internal

-- Update Readability workflow to use upstream `docdoctor` repo with new build syntax
+- Update Readability workflow to use upstream `docdoctor` repo with new build syntax.
-- Add `meta::description` to relevant pages to improve SEO for top 250 docs pages
+- Add `meta::description` to relevant pages to improve SEO for top 250 docs pages.
-- Remove the `genre` tag from landing pages to improve docs search results
+- Remove the `genre` tag from landing pages to improve docs search results.

 # November 17, 2023